OCA/partner-contact/partner_contact_in_several_companies/README.rst

 Partner Contact in Several Companies
 ====================================

 This module extends the contact management functionality.
-It allows you to set several job positions in different companies per contact.
+It allows one contact to have several job positions in different companies.

 Installation
 ============